mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

 `--git_binary`: Path to git binary.
     (default: 'git')

-`--maven_binary`: Set to use a different mvn binary than is on the PATH.
+`--gradle_binary`: Set to use a different gradle binary than gradle wrapper from
-    (default: 'mvn')

-`--python_binary`: Set to use a different python binary that is on the PATH.
-    (default: 'python')
+    the repository

 ### [perfkitbenchmarker.benchmark_sets ](../perfkitbenchmarker/benchmark_sets.py)